Ficool

 "That aura… it's terrifying!"

-Key's body moved on its own, his mind fighting desperately for control.
-In a flash, he closed the distance between himself and Guru, unleashing a lightning-fast kick aimed straight at Guru's head.
+Key didn't answer, he couldn't.
+Key's body moved on its own, his consciousness fighting desperately to regain control.
+In a blink of an eye, he closed the distance between himself and Guru, unleashing a light speed kick aimed straight at Guru's head.

 WHOOSH!
 CRACK!

 Guru's eyes narrowed.
-In the blink of an eye, he unsheathed his sword, intercepting the strike with flawless precision.
+In a flash, he unsheathed his sword, intercepting the strike with flawless precision.

 The impact thundered through the hall.